2014 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Premium specimens demonstrate notable market performance at auction.
 An MS68 Full Bands example sold for $253 in July 2018, showing how complete torch band separation elevates value substantially above standard strikes.

 The Full Bands designation remains elusive for Denver issues, requiring exceptional striking quality that only a small percentage achieve.
+The value gap is striking: a complete MS67 FB set of Roosevelt dimes trades for roughly $19,425 compared to about $3,495 for the same set without FB, according to PCGS Price Guide data.
 Collectors building registry sets particularly value these well-defined specimens.

 2014-D Dime Price/Grade Chart